Award for Excellence in Education for Diversity

 - Developing innovative cross-cultural experiences for students in the classroom

-This award shall normally be awarded once to any single initiative, but may be awarded more than once to a specific individual over the course of his/her careers at Dalhousie.
+This award shall normally be awarded once to any single initiative, but may be awarded more than once to a specific individual or team over the course of their career at Dalhousie.

 Value of Award

-$1000 for the professional development of the recipient.
+$1000 for the professional development of the recipient(s).

 A nomination package must include